Fire-Horse27/Tea-Frog/README.md

 Unity Hub will detect the version (shown in small gray text).

 If you don’t have that version installed, click “Install this version”

+To push changes, make sure the most recent version is pulled, then run the followin commands:

+`git add .`

+`git commit -m "message"`

+`git push`